He believed Apple’s App Store was safe. Then a fake app stole his life savings in bitcoin.

 “We don’t allow apps that mislead users by impersonating another app, developer or company, and when we discover an app that violates our policies, we take appropriate action,” said Google spokesperson Colin Smith.

-Google didn’t say how the Trezor app made it onto the Google Play store.
-It said it knows of two fake Trezor apps that have appeared on the store.
+Google said it knows of two fake Trezor apps that have appeared on the Google Play store.
 It removed both.
+It didn’t say how the Trezor apps made it onto the store.
 The company didn’t say whether it notified law enforcement, or how many other scam apps it has found on the store.
-Posters on Reddit discussed one fake Trezor app, and Google said it removed the developer of that app.
-It didn’t say whether it investigated that developer.
+It didn’t say whether it investigated the developers.
 Analytics firm App Figures was able to find eight fake Trezor apps that have appeared on the Play Store.

 Of all the Internet scams, the theft of cryptocurrency is one of the most lucrative for thieves.
 Millions of dollars in digital currency can be pilfered in a split-second, and high-profile crypto heists have netted thieves as much as $530 million, which occurred in the Coincheck hack in 2018.
 In 2014, Apple banned crypto wallets on the App Store but then restored them the same year.
 Apple does not allow cryptocurrency mining apps, and it places extra restrictions on crypto wallet apps.